 - Governor's Office of Community Service & Montana Commission on Community Service: "OCS" is the office which provides direction and oversight to Montana's AmeriCorps programs.
 The Executive Director of OCS is appointed by the current Governor, as are all of the Montana Commission on Community Service Commissioners.
 AmeriCorps programs within Montana serve at the discretion of these two entities. - BSWC Steering Committee The Steering Committee is comprised of representatives from the three partner organizations that formed the BSWC, the Montana Association of Conservation Districts (MACD), Montana Conservation Corps (MCC) and the Montana Watershed Coordination Council (MWCC).
 The Steering Committee provides programmatic leadership, and seeks additional financial support as well as support and guidance for program staff, BSWC members and host sites. - Montana Association of Conservation Districts-Program Partner that coordinates with NRCS for host sites collocated with NRCS, works with host sites to secure funding for program and provides networking opportunities for members and host sites. - Montana Conservation Corps- Program partner that provides the financial and administrative management for the AmeriCorps formula funding from the Governor's Office of Community Service.
-MCC is legally responsible for ensuring compliance with all AmeriCorps reporting and administrative requirements for the BSWC program (See Section D for more details). - Montana Watershed Coordination Council-Program Partner that supports the program through additional grant funds to offset the host site cost share, professional development and networking opportunities for the members and the host sites. - MCC IPP Staff Are employees of the MCC and are responsible for the day to day execution of the program, focusing primarily upon member development, site support and AmeriCorps program compliance, as well as staffing and supporting the work of the Steering Committee,
+MCC is legally responsible for ensuring compliance with all AmeriCorps reporting and administrative requirements for the BSWC program (See Section D for more details). - Montana Watershed Coordination Council-Program Partner that supports the program through additional grant funds to offset the host site cost share, professional development and networking opportunities for the members and the host sites. - MCC IPP Staff Are employees of the MCC and are responsible for the day to day execution of the program, focusing primarily upon member development, site support, overall supervision of AmeriCorps members and AmeriCorps program compliance, as well as staffing the Steering Committee,

-Throughout this handbook, BSWC Program Staff are one of your most valuable resources.
-At any time throughout your member's term of service, you should feel free to consult BSWC Program Staff with questions, problems, or comments.
-He or she can expand on the issues highlighted in this handbook, and help make your affiliation with the BSWC rewarding for you, the Site Supervisor, as well as for the member.
+Throughout this handbook, IPP Program Staff are one of your most valuable resources.
+At any time throughout your member's term of service, you should feel free to consult IPP Program Staff with questions, problems, or comments.
+They can expand on the issues highlighted in this handbook, and help make your affiliation with the BSWC rewarding for you, the Site Supervisor, as well as for the member.

-- Host Site Supervisor The host site supervisor provides direct guidance, supervision and mentoring for the BSWC members as they complete their term of service at the host site.
-This individual is responsible for guiding and directing daily work, conducting performance evaluations, and ensuring compliance with all BSWC program requirements at the service site. - BSWC Member This is a qualified college graduate serving with the program at the selected host site and enrolled in AmeriCorps.
+- Host Site Supervisor The host site supervisor provides mentoring for the BSWC members as they complete their term of service at the host site.
+This individual is responsible for ensuring compliance with all BSWC program requirements at the service site. - BSWC Member This is a qualified college graduate serving with the program at the selected host site and enrolled in AmeriCorps.
 Every member is bound by AmeriCorps policies and has rights and responsibilities which are outlined in the Member Handbook.